How reciprocity impacts ordering and phase separation in active nematics?: Introduction

 \section{Introduction}

 Active matter is driven out of equilibrium, dissipating energy at the smallest scale, breaking time-reversal symmetry and detailed balance.
 Examples of active matter range from bacteria to birds and animals and artificial Janus colloids and vibrated granular material as well.
 The last few decades have seen tremendous progress in understanding their collective properties and phase transitions~\cite{Marchetti2013, Vicsek2012, Ramaswamy2010, Bechinger2016}.
 Theoretical studies of active systems used numerical simulations, kinetic theory, and hydrodynamic theories.
-In the pioneering Vicsek-model~\cite{vicsek1995novel}, self-propelled particles (SPP) aligning ferromagnetically with the local neighborhood led to a flocking transition.
-The Toner-Tu theory of coupled orientation and density fields predicted the emergence of pure long-ranged order in flocks~\cite{Toner1995a}.
-Within such a Landau-Ginzburg-like perspective, microscopic details are expected not to affect the emergent macroscopic properties in a given embedding dimension if the symmetries and conservation laws are shared between such models.
-On the contrary, as shown recently in Ref.~\cite{chepizhko2021revisiting}, microscopic models of flocking that share the same symmetry display different macroscopic properties depending on whether the aligning interactions are additive.
-Coupled to the absence of additivity in the models considered in Ref.~\cite{chepizhko2021revisiting} is non-reciprocity in the interaction torque between SPPs.
+In the pioneering Vicsek-model and its variants~\cite{vicsek1995novel, Gregoire2004, Chate2008}, self-propelled particles (SPP) aligning ferromagnetically with the local neighborhood led to flocking transitions.
+The Toner-Tu theory of coupled orientation and density fields predicted long-ranged order in flocks~\cite{Toner1995a, Marchetti2013}.
+Extending the equilibrium expectation, microscopic details are often assumed not to affect the emergent macroscopic properties of systems in a given embedding dimension if the symmetries and conservation laws are shared between the models.
+In contrast, recent studies pointed out changes in macroscopic properties with microscopic implementations in non-equilibrium flocking models with short-ranged interaction~\cite{chepizhko2021revisiting, Pattanayak2018}.
+For example, Ref.[\citenum{chepizhko2021revisiting}] showed the dependence on the additivity or the lack of it in the aligning interactions, which is coupled with the presence or absence of reciprocity.